 GCP has a single unique command-line tool called “gcloud” for all their services.
-Google introduces every new feature in command line first and later add it to their Developer Console.
-GCP is adding more of its features to Developer Console to be more user friendly at browser level.
+Google introduces every new feature in the command line first and later add it to their Developer Console.
+GCP is adding more of its features to the Developer Console to be more user-friendly at the browser level.

-BigQuery is built on top of the the Google’s internal analytic tool, and is used to analyze a lot of data and logs of Google Front End Web Services with a friendly SQL like syntax.
+BigQuery is built on top of Google’s internal analytics tool and is used to analyze a lot of data and logs of Google Front End Web Services with a friendly SQL like syntax.
 BigQuery started out to allow 1000 rows per second.
 Now, it allows 100k rows per second to process and analyze the data.
-This helps organizations to analyze their BigData faster than the earlier.
+This helps organizations to analyze their BigData faster than earlier.

 4 Key Takeaways from Google Cloud Next ’19